All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 [1, 2, 3].map { |n| n.to_s }

-But how exactly does the &:to_s design work?
+But how exactly does the &:to_s construct work?

 Symbol#to_proc

-The key idea is that Ruby allows you to convert characters to blocks using the to_proc method.
+The key idea is that Ruby allows converting symbols to blocks using the to_proc method.

-• The symbol :to_s represents the method name.
+• The symbol :to_s represents the name of the method.

-• The to_proc method converts a character to a block that calls the corresponding method on each collection element.
+• The to_proc method converts the symbol to a block that calls the corresponding method on each element of the collection.

-• The operator & informs Ruby that this block must be passed to the method (map, each, etc.).
+• The & operator tells Ruby that this block should be passed to a method (map, each, etc.).

 s = :to_s